Emerald214/emerald214.github.io/README.md

 Users can get localized content by using either `lang` request parameter or `Accept-Language` HTTP header.

-* If both are provided, `lang` has higher priority.
+* If both are provided, `lang` has higher priority
 * If both are not provided, the locale is retrieved by `18nContentSupport#getLocale`

 ### 1) `lang` request parameter